 Example (ii): Taxpayer is in the business of developing adhesives for industrial and construction uses.
 In the course of its business, it accidentally creates a weak but non-toxic adhesive and patents the formula, awaiting future applications.
 Another manufacturer uses the formula to create temporary body tattoos.
 Taxpayer wins a patent infringement suit against the other manufacturer.
 The entire damages award, including interest and punitive damages, constitutes apportionable income.

 Example (iii): Taxpayer is engaged in the oil refining business and maintains a cash reserve for buying and selling oil on the spot market as conditions warrant.
 The reserve is held in overnight “repurchase agreement” accounts of U.S. treasuries with a local bank.
-The interest on those amounts is apportionable business income because the reserves are necessary for the taxpayer’s business operations.
+The interest on those amounts is apportionable income because the reserves are necessary for the taxpayer’s business operations.
 Over time, the cash in the reserve account grows to the point that it exceeds any reasonably expected requirement for acquisition of oil or other short-term capital needs and is held pending subsequent business investment opportunities.
 The interest received on the excess amount is non-apportionable income.

 Example (iv): A manufacturer decides to sell one of its redundant factories to a real estate developer and transfers the ownership of the factory to a special purpose subsidiary, SaleCo (Taxpayer) immediately prior to its sale to the real estate developer.
 The parties elect to treat the sale as a disposition of assets under IRC 338(h)(10), resulting in Taxpayer recognizing a capital gain on the sale.
 The capital gain is apportionable income.
 Note: although the gain is apportionable, application of the standard apportionment formula in Section 17 may not fairly reflect the taxpayer’s business presence in any state, necessitating resort to equitable apportionment pursuant to Section 18.